microsoft/Phi-3CookBook/md/04.Fine-tuning/FineTuning_AIStudio.md

 ## Iterate and Improve

-Iterate: If the performance isn’t satisfactory, iterate by adjusting hyperparameters, adding more data, or fine-tuning for additional epochs.
+Iterate: If the performance isn't satisfactory, iterate by adjusting hyperparameters, adding more data, or fine-tuning for additional epochs.

 ## Monitor and Refine

-Continuously monitor the model’s behavior and refine as needed.
+Continuously monitor the model's behavior and refine as needed.

 ## Customize and Extend